MicrosoftLearning/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 1. Leave the integrated terminal open and return to the editor for the **deploy.json** file.

-1. Within the **resources** array, add another new JSON object to create a new Azure Cosmos DB SQL API container:
+1. Within the **resources** array, add another new JSON object to create a new Azure Cosmos DB for NoSQL container:

     ```
     ,